Bank of England £5 note: Move away from gold standard

-2002 Varnish Issue
+2002 Varnish issue

-In 2002, a problem was identified in which the serial numbers could be rubbed off of some notes.
+In 2002, a problem was identified in which the serial numbers could be rubbed off some notes.
 The problem was highlighted after six members of the public complained to The Bank of England; banks as well as Post Offices stopped distributing the notes at the request of the Bank of England to stop issuing the new £5 notes.
 The Bank said the move was a "precautionary measure while we carry out further tests and investigative work into what might have caused the fault and how widespread the problem is".
 The bank consequently did rigorous testing and found the problem to be that the serial numbers were printed over the varnish rather than under it allowing the ink to be removed if enough force was applied.
 The Bank started to varnish the notes in an attempt to make them last longer than previous notes which only had an estimated lifespan of nine months.

 A spokesman for the Bank of England said: "The notes are still legal tender and the public shouldn't have a problem spending them in the shops.
 As long as shopkeepers check the anti-counterfeit measures, then the lack of serial numbers is not a problem.

 "If members of the public are concerned, then they should take the notes back to the bank where they will be exchanged."

 The F series £5 note was never issued.